jovillacrusis/derive/README.md

 * How do you feel about the site?
 Is it useful?
 Is it interesting?
 Is it beautiful?

 It is very beautiful and uses a lot of audio that is ethereal, it appeals to me and you can see why they are a successful advertising company just by their website.
+Because of the interactive element it is very interesting to browse.

 * What is one thing you would change about this site?

-I wsh it would have been more straightforward about what it is, who they are, but I'm, guessing the vagueness makes the guests try to go through all of the pages to go to the sort of index page, so this is a device itself to make you stay and learn more.
+I wish it would have been more straightforward about what it is, who they are, but I'm, guessing the vagueness makes the guests try to go through all of the pages to go to the sort of index page, so this is a device itself to make you stay and learn more.